Urgent Care for Diabetes Management

 Type 1 diabetes is an autoimmune disease that makes the body unable to produce insulin.
 Type 2 diabetes, which is more common than type 1, occurs when you make insulin but cannot use it properly.
 Both types of diabetes can cause increased urination, unexpected weight gain or weight loss, excessive thirst, hunger, nausea and vomiting, fatigue, and dry mouth.
 Men and women with diabetes also have an increased risk of developing yeast infections.
-If you have any of these symptoms, make an appointment to see one of our physicians.
+If you have any of these symptoms, make a reservation to see one of our providers.

 If you have diabetes, we can help you develop a diabetes management plan that meets your needs.

 If you see a provider as soon as you have the early signs of diabetes, you may be able to prevent serious complications.
 Uncontrolled diabetes increases the risk for high blood pressure, cataracts, and glaucoma.
 Some people with diabetes also develop neuropathy, which is a nerve dysfunction that causes weakness or numbness.
 Diabetes can also lead to hearing loss, blindness, or skin complications.

 Diabetes Management Techniques

 Once you have been diagnosed with diabetes, you may have to follow a special diet, change your lifestyle, or take diabetes medicine.
 All of these things can help you control your blood sugar and reduce the risk of diabetes complications.
 Your diet should include whole grains, fresh fruits and vegetables, lean meats, legumes, fish, and non-fat dairy products.
 There is no one-size-fits-all diet for people with diabetes.
 Talk to one of our providers about your daily caloric intake and how many grams of protein, fat, and carbohydrates you should be eating.